Antibiotics - A Review of ED Use

 treatment guidelines for gonococcal infection and associated conditions.
 Fluoroquinolones

-gonorrhea in the United States.
+are no longer recommended to treat gonorrhea in the United States.
 The recommendation was

 based on analysis of new data from the CDC’s Gonococcal Isolate Surveillance